 Initiatives for Honda aim to:

 - Extend the HCASC relationship by connecting HBCUs with local dealers and other Honda suppliers

 - Create a pathway for HCASC participants as well as HBCU personnel and alumni to learn more about Honda products and special offers.

 - Make opportunities for employment and internships/Co-Ops at Honda and its affiliated divisions more well known at the HBCUs

 How has Honda benefited the HBCUs?

-Since the inception of the program, nearly 125,000 HBCU students have participated, and Honda has awarded over $8 million in grants to HBCUs to improve campus life through facility improvements and increasing institutional resources.
+Since the inception of the program, over 125,000 HBCU students have participated, and Honda has awarded over $9 million in grants to HBCUs to improve campus life through facility improvements and increasing institutional resources.

 As the first-ever academic competition of its kind, HCASC stands as an example of how Honda creates mutually beneficial relationships with the communities where they explore the Power of Dreams.